dasbaum-ch/iway-certbot-dns-auth/README.md

       password: 'changeme'
     logging:
       syslog: true
+    dns-zone: my-domain.com

 ## Usage

-Create a new cert for your domain `my-domain.com` with:
+Create a new cert for your domain `my-domain.com` and `service.my-domain.com` with:

     certbot \
       certonly \